postgres-ai/postgres-checkup/README.md

 - *Unobtrusiveness*: postgres-checkup’s impact on the observing system is close to zero.
-It does not use any heavy queries, keeping resource usage very low, and avoiding having the [“observer effect.”](https://en.wikipedia.org/wiki/Observer_effect_(information_technology))
+It does not use any heavy queries, keeping resource usage very low, and avoiding having the [“observer effect.”](https://en.wikipedia.org/wiki/Observer_effect_(information_technology)). postgres-checkup reports were successfully tested on real-world databases containing 500,000+ tables and 1,000,000+ indexes.

-- *Zero install* (on observed machines): it is able to analyze any Linux machine (including virtual machines), as well as Cloud Postgres instances (such as Amazon RDs or Google Cloud SQL), not requiring any additional setup or any changes.
-It does, hovewer, require a privileged access (a DBA usually has it anyway).
+- *Zero install* (on observed machines): it is able to analyze any Linux machine (including virtual machines), as well as cloud Postgres instances (such as Amazon RDs or Google Cloud SQL), not requiring any additional setup or any changes.
+It does, hovewer, require a privileged access that a DBA usually has anyway.

-- *Complex analysis*: unlike most monitoring tools, which provide raw data, postgres-checkup combines data from various parts of the system (e.g., internal Postgres stats are combined with knowledge about system resources in autovacuum setting and behavior analysis).
-Also, it analyzes the master database server together with all its replicas (e.g. to build the list of unused indexes).
+- *Complex analysis*: unlike most monitoring tools, which provide just raw data, postgres-checkup combines data from various parts of the system (e.g., internal Postgres stats are combined with knowledge about system resources in autovacuum setting and behavior analysis) joining the data into well-formatted reports aimed to solve particular DBA problems.
+Also, it analyzes the master database server together with all its replicas, which is neccessary in such cases as index analysis or search for settings deviations.

 # Reports Structure